Skip to Content

 Read More about Clamato Michelada | Mexican Beer Cocktail

-Best Gift Ideas for Mexican Food Lovers
+Great Gift Ideas for Mexican Food Lovers

 Calabaza en Tacha (Candied Pumpkin) Recipe

-Calabaza en Tacha (aka candied pumpkin) is one of the traditional treats served on the Day of the Dead Celebration, “Dia de Muertos”.
+Calabaza en Tacha (aka candied pumpkin) is one of the traditional treats served on Mexico’s Day of the Dead Celebration, “Dia de Muertos”.
 The flavor is similar to what is served in the US as candied yams or sweet potatoes, but the key ingredients to this Mexican recipe include piloncillo syrup, cinnamon sticks, orange peel …

 Read More about Calabaza en Tacha (Candied Pumpkin) Recipe